GerritCodeReview/plugins_healthcheck/src/main/resources/Documentation/config.md

 The following check names are available:

 - `querychanges`: check the ability to query changes
-- `reviewdb` : check connectivity and ability to query ReviewDb
 - `jgit` : check connectivity to the filesystem and ability to open a JGit ref and object
 - `projectslist` : check the ability to list projects with their descriptions